bkth/gdb-addons/README.md

 # Peek-pointers
 Given an address it will check pointers present starting at the address and spit out pointers for shared objects

+right now the vanilla version has the basic behaviour but I have not yet backported some of the feature such as dumping all pointers or from a specific object

 ```
 peek-pointers address <object_name> <all>
 ```